yformer/EfficientSAM/README.md

 EfficientSAM: Leveraged Masked Image Pretraining for Efficient Segment Anything

 ## News
+[Jan.12 2024] ONNX version of EfficientSAM including separate encoder and decoder is available on the [Hugging Face Space](https://huggingface.co/spaces/yunyangx/EfficientSAM/tree/main) (thanks to @wkentaro Kentaro Wada for implementing onnx export)

+[Dec.31 2023] EfficientSAM is integrated into the annotation tool, [Labelme](https://github.com/labelmeai/labelme) (huge thanks to lableme team and @wkentaro Kentaro Wada)

 [Dec.11 2023] The EfficientSAM model code with checkpoints is fully available in this repository.
 The [example](https://github.com/yformer/EfficientSAM/blob/main/EfficientSAM_example.py) script shows how to instantiate the model with checkpoint and query points on an image.

 [Dec.10 2023] Grounded EfficientSAM demo is available on [Grounded-Efficient-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything/tree/main/EfficientSAM) (huge thanks to IDEA-Research team and @rentainhe for supporting [grounded-efficient-sam demo](https://github.com/IDEA-Research/Grounded-Segment-Anything/blob/main/EfficientSAM/grounded_efficient_sam.py) under [Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything)).